MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!--/Scope-->
 <!--Description-->
 Enables IT administrators to specify which version they would like their device(s) to move to and/or stay on until they reach end of service or reconfigure the policy.
+For details about different Windows 10 versions, see [Windows 10 release information](https://docs.microsoft.com/windows/release-information/).
 <!--/Description-->
 <!--ADMXMapped-->
 ADMX Info: